Rainham School for Girls is an academy as part of The Kemnal Academies Trust (TKAT).

 There are four meetings of the full Local Governing Body each academic year.
 In addition to this, there are three committees who have delegated responsibility laid out in their terms of reference.

-The Finance and Resources Committee gives advice on setting and reviewing budgets and providing resources in line with the School Improvement Plan.
+The Committee gives advice on setting and reviewing budgets and providing resources in line with the School Improvement Plan.

 The committee will:

 - Monitor the efficient use of funds, ensuring that the school remains solvent.

 - Strive to maximise the effectiveness of the resources available to the students whilst promoting economic use of the school’s budgets.

 - Strive to use the pupil premium to overcome barriers to learning, including reading, writing and mathematics.